rust-lang/rfcs/text/3058-try-trait-v2.md

 ## Using these traits in generic code

 `Iterator::try_fold` has been stable to call (but not to implement) for a while now.
-To illustrate the flow through the traits in this RFC, lets implement our own version.
+To illustrate the flow through the traits in this RFC, let's implement our own version.

 As a reminder, an infallible version of a fold looks something like this:
 ```rust